Liang Hongyu: Historical Liang Hongyu

 There are scant details of the historical Liang Hongyu.
-Her birthday and birthplace are unknown, although some sources she was born in 1102 in what is today's Anhui Province.
-Her early life is unknown, but she was a singer (similar to a geisha) when she met Han Shizong in 1121 while performing his army.
-They married, and had at least one child.
+Her birthday and birthplace are unknown, although some sources she was born in about 1102 in what is today's Anhui Province.
+Her early life is unknown.
+She was a courtesan, good at singing, dancing and painting.
+Liang Hongyu is also good at playing musical instruments and calligraphy.
+She met Han Shizong in 1121 while performing.
+They married and had at least one child.

-Han Shizong was a general commanding Song troups against the Jin Dynasty, and Liang accompanied her husband on these campaigns.
+Han Shizong was a general commanding Song troops against the Jin Dynasty, and Liang accompanied her husband on these campaigns.
 She is known to have participated at the Battle of Huangtiandang, where her use of flags and drums as signals led to a Song victory.
 When Han Shizong resigned after the execution of Yue Fei, Liang followed her husband into retirement.
-She is believed to have died of illness in 1135.

 Legendary Liang Hongyu

 Later legends about Liang significantly fleshed out details of her life and exploits.
 Liang's father was an army commander at the frontier, from where the Song Dynasty was increasingly threatened by the Jurchen-ruled Jin Dynasty.
 He taught her martial skills.
 Liang's feet were not bound.
 She was a master of martial arts.
 Several accounts stated she was a woman with incredible strength and was a master of archery.

-At some point, she was forced to work as a female slave due to her father being punished for losing a critical battle.
-According to some historical accounts, her slave work might be similar to a modern-day woman wrestler.
-In the Song Dynasty, woman wrestling was a popular sport that even attracted the Song emperors to view woman wrestling in public matches.
-Most female wrestlers were dressed as males, wearing nothing but a loincloth during the match.
-This sport was completely banned in the Ming Dynasty since Ming era people felt it was indecent.
-Some modern historians argued this was the reason her position had been misinterpreted as prostitution by some historians in the Ming Dynasty.

 At a certain point in her career, she met her husband, Han Shizhong, though accounts differ on exactly how they met.
 The most believable version is that she met Han at a banquet where she was entertaining the troops that Han led.
 Han had led his men in crushing a rebellion in southern China, and Han had personally arrested the rebel leader, Fang La.
 However, his superior stole his credit, much to Han's displeasure.
 Liang knew the truth and admired Han's victory.
 She saved enough money to pay her own redemption from slavery.
 After she was free, she became Han's second wife.

 The Jurchens soon started the total invasion of the Song Dynasty.
 Han formed an army to fight the Jurchens and Liang worked as a general in her husband's army.